 Flow batteries offer a unique approach to energy storage by separating energy and power components.
-Here, energy is being stored in liquid electrolytes contained in external tanks, while power is being generated by flowing the electrolytes through the battery stack.
+Here, energy is stored in liquid electrolytes contained in external tanks, while power is generated by flowing the electrolytes through the battery stack.

 They are suited for large-scale and stationary energy-storage applications, such as grid-level energy storage, as they can provide long-duration storage.
 Also, this battery market is forecasted to grow at a CAGR of around 22.8% from 2023 to 2028.
 By 2028, the global flow battery market is expected to be worth approximately $805 million.